The plasma for medicines programme

 The ban was introduced in 1998 in response to concerns over the spread of a human variant of BSE, known as 'mad cow's disease', called Creutzfeldt Jakob Disease.
 The UK had to rely on imports of these medicines.

-Due to a large rise in global demand for immunoglobulins and albumin, both plasma and these treatments have experienced ongoing pressures on supply in the UK and around the world.
+Due to a large rise in global demand for immunoglobulins and albumin, there has been an ongoing pressure on supply in the UK and around the world for plasma derived medicines.

 Does anyone sell plasma?